Hauntings of the Swan Hotel

-Another version of the story tells of the same lady hoping for a promotion whilst working at the Inn, but instead was overlooked which sent her in to a deep depression.
+Another version of the story tells of the same lady hoping for promotion whilst working at the Inn but instead was overlooked which sent her into a deep depression.
 A different take on the story, but it ended much the same.
 Her ghost remains behind to chill the spines of those that dare to cross her path.
 A security guard was working alone late one night at the Swan Hotel, and as he was doing his final checks around the hotel, he came into contact with her, which scared him out of his wits and sent him speeding in the other direction.
-Several guests have reported to have seen her standing in room 15 in the middle of the night.
+Several guests have reported having seen her standing in room 15 in the middle of the night.
 Once a nun was staying in that very room when she awoke startled to feel the ghost tickling her feet!.

 The Swan Hotel is the epitome of English country life.
 It sits in the beautiful Suffolk countryside between Sudbury and Bury St Edmunds.
 The hotel itself has received a Four Star AA rating which makes it one of only four to have done so in the Suffolk/Essex/Norfolk area.

 The Swan played an important role in the areas wool trade of the early 1400s.
 Many of the features of its past remain to this day.
 At present, the Swan is a thriving and successful traditional hotel that boasts several period features throughout.
 The old bar was once the main haunt of the local American airmen who were stationed nearby in World War II.
 The Swan’s 51 non-smoking bedrooms are the ultimate in comfort.